CSC207-2024F-UofT/Lab3/README.md

 ### Running your code and tests
 Take a second to ensure that you are able to run everything that you need to in the project.

-- Confirm that you can run `Main.java`.
+- Confirm that you can run `Main.java`. yup

 - Confirm that you can run the tests by right-clicking the `src/test/java` folder and selecting "Run 'All Tests'".
-  Only one test should initially be passing.
+  Only one test should initially be passing. yup

 Note: these won't do much yet, but we want to know things are working.